scriptrdotio/howto/api/read_request_parameters.md

 Any script you write in scriptr.io is by default turned into a secure and scalable API that can be accessed using http, websockets, mqtt or amqp.
 In this how-to, we will see how to retrieve the parameters of the requests (or messages) sent to a given API, for all the above protocols.

+The important thing to remember is that from any script, you can access the native **request** object that allows you to retrieve information about the request, including the conveyed parameters.

 ## HTTP requests

 Http requests can be sent by client applications usign any of GET, POST or PUT with different content-types (for POST and PUT).
-From any script, you can access the native "request" object that allows you to retrieve information about the request, including the conveyed parameters.

 - Before we test all possibilities, go ahead an create a script in your scriptr.io [workspace](https://www.scriptr.io/workspace).
 - For now, we will just type "return true" and save the script

-### HTTP GET, HTTP POST/PUT with content-type == "application/x-www-form-urlencoded"
+### HTTP GET, HTTP POST/PUT with content-type == "application/x-www-form-urlencoded" or "multipart/form-data"

-- In that case, the parameters of the request are retrieved using "request.parameters"
+- In that case, the parameters of the request are retrieved using **request.parameters**
-- Let's update our script to return this object and save our changes.
+- Let's update our script to echo back object and save our changes.

 ```
 return request.parameters;